suarezafelipe/car-reservation-api/README.md

 ## Overview

 This application provides a simple and efficient way to reserve cars for upcoming rides.
-Users can manage the cars in the system, represented by their make, model, and unique identifier following the pattern "C<number>".
+Users can manage the cars in the system, represented by their make, model, and unique identifier following the pattern "C-number-".
 Reservations can be made up to 24 hours in advance, with a maximum duration of 2 hours.
 The system will find an available car, store the reservation if possible, and return a response with the details.

 ## API Versioning